vexim/vexim2/README.md

 ```
 primary_hostname=mail.example.org
 ```
+In general, it is required that your reverseDNS-entry of your IP points to this hostname.

 If you are using MySQL, uncomment the following two lines:
 ```
 #VIRTUAL_DOMAINS = SELECT DISTINCT CONCAT(domain, ' : ') FROM domains type = 'local'